 A carbon border tax is a tax on carbon emissions attributed to imported goods that have not been carbon-taxed at source.
 In pushing through policies that result in EU manufacturers relying on environmentally friendlier but more expensive renewable energy, the manufacturers would be at a cost disadvantage compared with overseas competitors that are still using carbon dioxide-producing but cheaper power sources.
-EU climate commissioner Frans Timmermans therefore announced that the EU would consider the implementation of a carbon border tax to protect European companies from non-European competitors where climate change regulations are less strict.
-The proposal is part of the European Green Deal that endeavours to make Europe the first climate-neutral continent by 2050.
+As part of the EU’s European Green Deal that endeavours to make Europe the first climate-neutral continent by 2050, the European Commission has announced the inclusion of an EU carbon border tax, to protect European companies from non-European competitors where climate change regulations are less strict.

 The proposal is clearly well-intentioned.
 Nevertheless, many policies that seem to have the best of intentions can be caught up in a political agenda.
 The question is therefore what could the new proposal mean politically?
 Notably, China’s continuing reliance on non-renewable energy to power its economy leaves it particularly vulnerable in this matter.
 For example, given that China produces steel with blast furnaces that release a large amount of carbon, it will have to pay an additional layer of carbon border tax, which will increase its costs and its market price.
 This will consequently reduce the competitiveness of steel produced in China, compared to steel from other countries that is made in more carbon-efficient mills that do not have to pay this additional tax.
 While China continues to remove barriers to encourage foreign investment, the possible implementation of a carbon tax poses an obstacle to China’s ambition to boost its economy insofar as the carbon border tax would likely raise the price of Chinese goods in Europe.
 This suggests that the carbon border tax is also politically preferable to Europe as it slows down the gradually rising economy in China, and would therefore preserve the European countries’ competitiveness.

-Regarding the EU’s proposal, Beijing said, “We need to prevent unilateralism and protectionism from hurting global growth expectations and the will of countries to combat climate change together.”
+Regarding the EU carbon border tax, Beijing said, “We need to prevent unilateralism and protectionism from hurting global growth expectations and the will of countries to combat climate change together.”
 In other words, China claims that the new tax will discourage the global will to tackle climate change together, as the tax would unfairly obstruct the growth of certain countries’ economies, with one of the most notable effects being on China’s economy.

 This may be one of the few environmental policies that garners support from both dirty industries and environmentalists, as it can maintain protection of dirty industries (at least relative to clean industries) while decreasing global CO2 emissions.
 It shows that making the environment part of policy making can garner large benefits.